lndecastro/AI_Literacy/tempBook2/Module_8_Sample_Case_Studies.md

 tighten tone/style guidance, and require a stronger turning point.
 ```

-Your refined prompt becomes the “improved version”.
+Your refined prompt becomes the “Scene B”.

 ### Step 5 — Generate Scenes Using Both Prompts